 In addition, conventional footwear is usually narrow at the tip, which causes deformities in the fingers that are very frequent and painful.
 The use of conventional footwear, due to its elevation in the soles and heels above all, affects the plantar fascia and reduces the range of motion of the ankle, which favors the wear of joints, muscles and bones, in addition to altering the body posture when walking or running, affecting especially the knees, hips and back.

 In conclusion, the benefits of the regular use of minimalist footwear are very numerous: it strengthens the muscles of the feet and legs, improves balance and reduces general tension.
-All this thanks to the feeling of freedom generated by walking with this type of footwear and the possibility of feeling with greater precision the surfaces that are stepped on.
+All these thanks to the feeling of freedom generated by walking with this type of footwear and the possibility of feeling with greater precision the surfaces that are stepped on.